-Usually, you don’t have to grease tart pans.
-Though many tart pans come with a non-stick finish which ensures easy unmolding of tarts.
+Usually, you don’t have to grease tart pans, and many tart pans come with a non-stick finish which ensures easy unmolding of tarts.
 That being said, if you have a feeling that your tart may stick to the pan or you are concerned, greasing and flouring the tart pan will help ensure that your tart will come out of the pan after baking.
 It’s really up to you and make sure to follow the recommendations written in your recipe.
 Personally, with most of my tart crust recipes, I don’t grease the pans (like the sweet sugar cookie dough for these Earl grey panna cotta tarts and the matcha sugar cookie dough for these matcha tarts).

 How to remove tart from pan?

-The number one trick to remove a tart from a tart pan or tart ring:
+The number one trick to remove a tart from a tart pan :

 Find a sturdy, free-standing object that is slightly smaller than the hole at the bottom of the pan (good to plan ahead and find the right size beforehand!).
 This could be a small inverted metal mixing bowl for full-sized tarts, or for mini tarts, a small drinking glass or even a large shot glass.
 Place the tart on the object, and carefully slide the ring off the tart and down the stand.
 Then all you have to do is take down the tart and slide the tart off the bottom round and onto a plate (or serve it on the metal round if you are nervous).

 This works for full sized tarts, like this raspberry chocolate tart, this Earl Grey chocolate tart, rhubarb chocolate tart, or this plum tart.
 This technique to remove tarts from tart pans is especially useful for getting mini tarts out of the pan, like these Earl Grey panna cotta tarts, matcha tarts, and even pumpkin tarts.
 This also works for removing tarts with a fragile crust from tart pans, like this gluten-free kale and squash tart.
 Just take the time to choose the bowl or cup that you will be standing your tart on.